sumit1706/landingPage/README.md

 HTML, CSS, JavaScript, Node.js, MongoDB

 The project is a landing page for a laptop.
-The user registers in the website if he wants to purchase the laptop earlier than its official launch.
-His data gets saved in MongoDB.
+The user registers in the website if he wants to purchase the laptop earlier than its official launch and his data gets saved in MongoDB.